ECW on TNN

-ECW on TNN, also known as ECW Wrestling, is an American professional wrestling television program that was produced by Extreme Championship Wrestling (ECW) and aired on The Nashville Network (TNN, now Paramount Network).
+ECW on TNN, also known as ECW Wrestling, is an American professional wrestling television program that was produced by Extreme Championship Wrestling (ECW) and aired on The Nashville Network (TNN, now Paramount Network) on the Friday Night Thrill Zone block.
 Created by Paul Heyman, the owner of HHG Corporation (parent company of ECW), it presented original ECW matches on Friday nights and was the only national television program in ECW's history.
 It debuted on August 27, 1999 - five years to the date that Shane Douglas threw down the NWA World Heavyweight Championship and rechristened ECW (then known as Eastern Championship Wrestling) as Extreme Championship Wrestling.
 The final episode aired on October 6, 2000.
 All episodes are available on Peacock.

 History

 Origin

 In 1999, Heyman signed a three-year contract with TNN in the hopes of expanding national awareness of his company.
 Prior to ECW on TNN, ECW shows were only televised via syndication.
 For its part, TNN added ECW to its "Friday Night Thrill Zone" lineup in an attempt to help build on the increase in teenager/young male viewership that RollerJam had brought to the network.
 Into 2000, the network claimed a vast improvement in the young male demographic on Friday nights due to ECW's addition.